5 Best Open-Source Video Editors in 2023

 Here's a step-by-step guide to editing videos with PowerDirector, the top-rated free video editor:

-- Click on Import Media Folder in the top left corner and upload the video files you wish to edit.
+2. Click on Import Media Folder in the top left corner and upload the video files if you wish to edit videos.

-- Arrange your video clips, audio files, and images on the timeline in the desired sequence.
+3. Arrange and edit video clips, audio files, and images on the timeline in the desired sequence.

 Splitting clips lets you add transitions, remove unwanted sections, and insert media files between them.